 Along with other lake parameters, Shaffner and Ogelsby (1979) reviewed macrophyte conditions.
-Perhaps of greatest present day interest was reference by the authors to the general absence of macrophyte coverage reported in the lake by Baston and Ross (1975) in the mid-1970s and the possible role played by low lake levels due to a drought in 1965 about a decade earlier Water levels did not return to normal until 1967.
+Perhaps of greatest interest was reference to the general absence of rooted aquatic plants reported in the lake by Baston and Ross (1975) in the mid-1970s and the possible role played by low lake levels due to a drought in 1965.
+Water levels did not return to normal until 1967.

-2.8 Invasive Species
+2.8 Invasíve Specíes

-Several non-native or invasive species are of particular concern for Otisco Lake and the watershed.
-Both the zebra mussel (Dreissena polymorpha) and rooted aquatic Eurasian water mil-(Myriophyllum spicatum)established in Otisco Lake.
+S everal non-native or invasive species are of particular concern for Otisco Lake and the watershed.
+Both the zebra mussel (Dreissena polymorpha) and rooted aquatic Eurasian watermilfoil (Myriophyllum spicatum) are wellestablished in Otisco Lake.
 Zebra mussels were first sighted in Otisco Lake in 1997.
 While the closely related quagga mussel (Dreissena bugensis) has not been reported in the lake, this may be due more to the absence of any concerted effort to identify it from Otisco Lake as opposed to its true absence.
-Eurasian watermilfoil is a codominant along with native coontail, Ceratophyllum demersum (Hairston et. al, 2005).
-Water chestnut (Trapa natans) has been present in the northeastern section of the lake north of Turtle Bay since at least 2006, but is nearly eradicated.
+Water chestnut (Trapa natans) has been present in the northeastern section of the lake north of Turtle Bay since at least 2006.